API

 • time_period_output_format – String with the possible values (“sdmx_gregorian”, “sdmx_reporting”, “vtl”) for the representation of the Time Period components.

-• return_only_persistent – If True, run function will only return the results of Persistent Assignments. (default: False)
+• return_only_persistent – If True, run function will only return the results of Persistent Assignments. (default: True)

 • output_folder – Path or S3 URI to the output folder. (default: None)